FairyAI-eth/Backend/README.md

 ### Improvements

 - Sign in with Privy (email login) and pay with Coinbase onramp.
-If we implement that we may keep credit/debit card data onchain using Lit protocol.
+If we implement that we may keep credit/debit card data on-chain using Lit protocol (as a last last improvement).